kouliki/Student-Management-sytem-without-GUI/README.md

 ## Overview

 The Student Management System is a system that allows users to manage student records.
-Users can add, view, search, update, and delete student data using a graphical user interface.
+Users can add, view, search, update, and delete student data .

 ## Features 🌟